Polkadex-Substrate/polkadex-docs/docs/doc2-introductionOrderbook.md

 Polkadex Orderbook is made for the traders who trade in centralized exchanges by giving up control of their assets and trusting a centralized operator.
 We believe Polkadex Orderbook can improve the situation of those traders by decentralizing the custody of assets and at the same time providing the same comforts and convenience of a normal centralized exchange.

 Polkadex Orderbook implements a layer two Trusted Execution Environment (TEE) on top of Polkadex that allows an operator to maintain orderbook at the same time making sure the operator cannot cheat since the results produced by the TEE contains a cryptographic proof.
 In the event of tampering, the blockchain can invalidate the proof thereby not accepting the tampered state submitted by the Operator.
 The funds of the user always stays in the native blockchain and is controlled by the user's private key.
 The layer two solution only allows to place and execute trades.
 Balances are not transferrable in layer two.
-It ensures that only the trader's private can initiate a balance transfer.
+It ensures that only the trader's private key can initiate a balance transfer.

 ---